mohanrajsambath/Music-Player/README.md

 Feel free to use code and artwork for commercial and personel usage.
 If you want to use music inside project.
 Contact : www.zero-project.gr

-Looking for a professional version?
+Looking For A Professional Version?
 =====================================

 you can purchase from here :